the-turing-way/the-turing-way/project_management/jupyter-workshop-application-20191215.md

 ### Is there any other information you'd like for us to consider?

-This event is UK focused in order to facilitate and coordiante contributions to Jupyter within a small(ish) geographic region in which participants are likely to request support from similar funding agencies.
+This event is UK focused in order to facilitate and coordinate contributions to Jupyter within a small(ish) geographic region in which participants are likely to request support from similar funding agencies.
-However, the UK has just voted for a right-wing nationalist government that will expidite the UK leaving the European Union.
+However, the UK has just voted for a right-wing nationalist government that will expedite the UK leaving the European Union.
 We - the organisers of this event - do not support any actions that make research and innovation harder, particularly for members of traditionally underrepresented groups in STEM fields.
 We would like to use this space to reiterate our commitment to a European and global scientific community, and that we will continue to work to reduce barriers to participation for all.